-Outer Hebrides - Gaelic stronghold and larger than you thought
+Outer Hebrides - Gaelic stronghold

 The Outer Hebrides used to be called the Western Isles - a romantic name for a long chain of islands lying out to the west of Scotland.
 Then someone decided they should be ‘Outer’ as opposed to Inner Hebrides, which makes them sound really far away.
 (At least I always think so.)